-Timeout specifies how long to wait for a response.
-If no response is received within the specified time, the function returns timeout.
-Assuming that the server executes on a node supporting aliases (introduced in OTP 24) the request will also be abandoned.
-That is, no response will be received after a timeout.
-Otherwise, a stray response might be received at a later time.
+Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
+If no reply is received within the specified time, the function returns timeout.
+Assuming that the server executes on a node supporting aliases (introduced in OTP 24) no response will be received after a timeout.
+Otherwise, a garbage response might be received at a later time.

-The return value Reply is passed from the return value of Module: handle_call/3.
+The return value Reply is defined in the return value of Module:handle\call/3.

-The function returns an error if the gen_server died before a reply was sent.
+The function returns an error if the gen\server dies before or during this request.

-The difference between receive_response/2 and wait_response/2 is that receive_response/2 abandons the request at timeout so that a potential future response is ignored, while wait_response/2 does not.
+The difference between wait\response() and receive\response() is that receive\response() abandons the request at timeout so that a potential future response is ignored, while wait\response() does not.